Soda-Digital/Azure-Lighthouse/README.md

 ## What this does

-Running this process will provide a means for a "Group" within the Soda Digital tenant to have delegated, restricted access, to a subscription within your tenant.
+Running this process will provide a means for a "Group" within the Soda Digital tenant to have delegated, restricted access to a subscription within your tenant.

 Specifically the roles that will provided are: